Locations:

 • Schedule your meals at the same time each day.

-How can I exercise safely during pregnancy?
+How can I exercise safely with gestational diabetes?

 Prevention